This page has received an initial medical review and is currently under review by a member of our medical expert panel.

 When pressurized air is delivered through the nose, it can cause the inside of the nostrils to dry out, especially for people who live in arid climates or have their home heating system turned on.

 In most cases, using a CPAP machine’s heated humidifier can decrease nasal dryness.
-Some devices allow for the degree of heated humidification to be adjusted through settings on the CPAP device itself.
+Most devices allow for the degree of heated humidification to be adjusted through settings on the CPAP device itself.

 Waking Up With a Stuffy Nose